ATN: Seven News

-Seven News Sydney is directed by Sean Power and presented by Mark Ferguson and Angela Cox from Sunday to Thursday and Michael Usher and Angie Asimus on Friday and Saturday from Seven's headquarters, located at Eveleigh.
-Sport is presented by Mel McLaughlin from Sunday to Thursday and Tom Sacre on Friday and Saturday.
-Weather is presented by Angie Asimus from Sunday to Tuesday and Amber Laidler from Wednesday and Saturday.
+Seven News Sydney is directed by Geoff Dunn and presented by Mark Ferguson and Angela Cox from Sunday to Wednesday and Michael Usher and Angie Asimus from Thursday to Saturday from Seven's headquarters, located at Eveleigh.
+Sport is presented by Mel McLaughlin from Sunday to Thursday and Matt White on Friday and Saturday.
+Weather is presented by Amber Laidler on Sunday and Monday, Angie Asimus on Tuesday and Wednesday and Angelique Opie from Thursday to Saturday.
 Grace Fitzgibbon presents the bulletin's 'Bright Side' segment each weeknight.

 News updates for Sydney are presented throughout the afternoon and the early evenings, with news updates during the night being shown nationally, they can be seen on Seven, 7two and 7mate, as well as 7flix.

 At the end of 2003, a year before all of the Seven Network's News and Current Affairs moved to Martin Place, the ill-fated dual presenter format of Ross Symonds and Ann Sanders came to an end after the pair failed to make an ratings impact in the Sydney market, losing viewers to competition winner Nine News Sydney (then National Nine News), which had led in the ratings for decades.
 After Ian Ross took over from both Symonds and Sanders in 2003, Seven News Sydney became the 6 p.m. ratings leader from February 2005 until 2010.

 Ross presented his final bulletin for Seven News Sydney on Friday 27 November 2009 with Bath taking over as main weeknight presenter on Monday 30 November 2009.
 Former Nine News presenter Mark Ferguson took over from Bath as weekend news presenter from Saturday 28 November 2009.
 The bulletin retained its ratings lead until it was overtaken again by the rival Nine News bulletin in the ratings in 2011 – Seven's 6 p.m. bulletin won 14 out of 35 ratings weeks.

 In January 2014, Mark Ferguson was appointed weeknight presenter, replacing Chris Bath due to poor ratings.
 Bath became weekend presenter and continued to host Sunday Night until her resignation in July 2015, after which Melissa Doyle took over.
 More changes to Sydney's news presenting team in subsequent months saw former Melbourne weather presenter David Brown replace Sarah Cumming as Sydney's weather presenter and Mel McLaughlin replace Jim Wilson as the sports presenter.

 In August 2016, it was announced that Michael Usher would replace Melissa Doyle as Friday and Saturday presenter.
 Doyle will move into a new expanded role as senior correspondent and host of Sunday Night.